openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GPU_RemoteTensor_API.md

 GPU plugin classes that implement the `ov::RemoteContext` interface are responsible for context sharing.
 Obtaining a context object is the first step of sharing pipeline objects.
-The context object of the GPU plugin directly wraps OpenCL context, setting a scope for sharing `ov::CompiledModel` and `ov::RemoteTensor` objects. `ov::RemoteContext` object can be either created on top ov existing handle from native api or retrieved from GPU plugin.
+The context object of the GPU plugin directly wraps OpenCL context, setting a scope for sharing `ov::CompiledModel` and `ov::RemoteTensor` objects. `ov::RemoteContext` object can be either created on top of an existing handle from native api or retrieved from the GPU plugin.

 Once you obtain the context, you can use it to compile a new `ov::CompiledModel` or create `ov::RemoteTensor` objects.